testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 This flexibility is what makes behavior models both powerful and practical for complex systems.

-## The behavior model
+## Starting to build the behavior model

 With the theory out of the way, now we're ready to start writing the *Super Mario* behavior model.
 Given the composability and scalability properties discussed above, getting started is straightforward.

-We'll start by defining a **`Game`** class that takes a **`game`** object (an instance of the [Control](https://github.com/testflows/Examples/blob/main/SuperMario/tests/actions/game.py#L68) class) and stores it as an attribute for quick access.
-For example, we'll need to access the [vision](https://github.com/testflows/Examples/blob/main/SuperMario/tests/actions/game.py#L74) system to get a list of visible objects.
+We'll start by defining a [**Game**](https://github.com/testflows/Examples/blob/v1.0/SuperMario/tests/models/game.py#L8) class that takes a [**`game`**](https://github.com/testflows/Examples/blob/v1.0/SuperMario/tests/models/game.py#L11) object (an instance of the [Control](https://github.com/testflows/Examples/blob/v1.0/SuperMario/tests/actions/game.py#L101) class) and stores it as an attribute for quick access.
+For example, we'll need to access the [vision](https://github.com/testflows/Examples/blob/v1.0/SuperMario/tests/actions/game.py#L107) system to get a list of visible objects.

-The game model implements an **`expect`** method that takes the current **`behavior`** of the game—the history of all game states up to and including the current state—and uses this history to assert whether the current state meets the model's expectations.
+The game model implements an [**expect**](https://github.com/testflows/Examples/blob/v1.0/SuperMario/tests/models/game.py#L16) method that takes the current **`behavior`** of the game—the history of all game states up to and including the current state—and uses this history to assert whether the current state meets the model's expectations.

 ```python
 class Game(Model):